bghira/SimpleTuner/OPTIONS.md

   --lycoris_config LYCORIS_CONFIG
                         The location for the JSON file of the Lycoris configuration.
+  --init_lokr_norm INIT_LOKR_NORM
+                        Setting this turns on perturbed normal initialization of the LyCORIS LoKr PEFT layers.
+A good value is between 1e-4 and 1e-2.
   --controlnet          If set, ControlNet style training will be used, where
                         a conditioning input image is required alongside the training data.